-The Broadway measures at 212 mm L x 156 mm L x 48 mm H and the D90 is maybe a few mm wider at best.
+The Broadway measures 212 mm L x 156 mm L x 48 mm H and the D90 is maybe a few mm wider at best.
 The D90’s rubbery 4 feet at the base of the aluminum housing is just inset a little so you can stack it on top or below without it slipping off but aesthetically below seems a little nicer to me.

 The design aesthetic is a little industrial for me so it doesn’t quite stand out from the crowd with its slightly angular curved finish and front plates larger than the main body housing.
 The materials are CNC machined aluminum in black, (or silver) with a non-scratch surface finish so they do look durable.

 What I do like is that color-coding applies to the rear plate also.
-So many DAC’s tend to leave the rear plate relatively uncoated since you are unlikely to see it.
+So many DACs tend to leave the rear plate relatively uncoated since you are unlikely to see it.
 The D90 stays all-black back to front.

 For the size, the D90 has a wide range of inputs and outputs and all neatly arranged on the rear panel.
 To the far left are the analog outputs including balanced 3-pin XLR and unbalanced dual RCA.

-The output voltage on these are fixed at 2.2V, (unbalanced) and 4.4V (balanced), unlike the pre-out and line-out of the iDAC-6 MK2.
+The output voltage on these is fixed at 2.2V, (unbalanced) and 4.4V (balanced), unlike the pre-out and line-out of the iDAC-6 MK2.
 However, you can elect via the supplied remote control to use RCA or XLR only or both at the same time.
-Though be warned, using both at the same time might tax the system a bit much.
+Though be warned, that using both at the same time might tax the system a bit much.

 To the center of the D90 rear panel, you will find all the digital inputs including coaxial, optical, AES, and USB.
 The standout connections include an I²S and the detachable BT antenna for its wireless receiver.

 I²S simplifies connections between two I²S compliant devices by merely requiring an HDMI connector.
 For example, Cayin’s N6ii DAP has an I²S output which you can connect to the D90 input.
-The same also for Cayin’s iDAP-6 streamer so technically these two units are quite compatible.
+The same is also for Cayin’s iDAP-6 streamer so technically these two units are quite compatible.

 The D90 uses a mix of physical buttons and a separate small remote control.
 Not everything is accessible via the physical control panel.
 For example, the built-in 6 digital filter feature can only be operated via the remote control, as also the OLED screen brightness as well as some of the I/O options.